thepiratedev/thepiratedev.github.io/README.md

 ### Angular Course
 1. Angular Tour Of Hereoes

+Learn the basics of angular using angular's Tour of Heroes tutorial.
+Repository of the project can be found here [github.com/peicap/angular-tour-of-heroes](https://github.com/peicap/angular-tour-of-heroes).
 [x] Setup to develop locally
 [x] Master / Detail
 [x] Multiple Components